CORPORATE TAX POLICY

 The Board of Directors of the Company is responsible for the coordination, within legal limits, of the overall management strategies and guidelines of the Group, acting in furtherance of the interests of each and every one of the companies forming part thereof, while the chairman of the Board of Directors & chief executive officer and the senior officers of the Company are responsible for the organisation and coordination of the Group, by means of the dissemination and implementation of and compliance with the general strategies and policies established by the Board of Directors.

-In accordance with the foregoing, the Board of Directors of the Company, through its chairman & chief executive officer and its management team, shall promote due observance of the principles and good tax practices set forth in this Corporate Tax Policy by the companies forming part of the Group with significant activities in the tax area.
+In accordance with the foregoing, the Board of Directors of the Company, through its chairman & chief executive officer and its management team, shall promote due observance of the principles and good tax practices set forth in this Policy by the companies forming part of the Group with significant activities in the tax area.

 The foregoing shall in any event be deemed to be without prejudice to the special framework of strengthened autonomy applicable to the listed country subholding companies.